jond01/pycon-il-23/slides.md

 - (A bit) Obsessed with order and organization

 <!--
-Talk a bit about:
-1. The topic, why is it worth the time
-2. Myself, why I'm speaking to you today
+Talk a bit about myself, why I'm speaking to you today.
 -->

 ---
-transition: fade-out
+transition: fade
 ---

 # What is the Talk About?

 The latest standards and tools for managing Python projects. <logos-python />

-- **Build systems** - transform the source package into a distributable wheel file
+1. **`pyproject.toml`** - project configuration source
-- **Package managers** - manage the project dependencies and virtual environments
+2. **Package managers** - manage the dependencies and virtual environments
-- **`pyproject.toml`** - project configuration, including the build system and the dependencies
+3. **Build systems** - source code → distributable wheel

 <style>